NiklasRosenstein/feedr/feedr-oauth2/README.md

 # feedr-oauth2

-This small library implements the OAuth2 login flow.
+This small library implements the OAuth2 login flow for `code` response types and `authorization_code` grant types.

 ## Quickstart